vincent-l-j/risky-business/README.md

 ### Ensemble Learning

-In this section, you will train and compare two different ensemble classifiers to predict loan risk and evaluate each model.
-You will use the [Balanced Random Forest Classifier](https://imbalanced-learn.org/stable/references/generated/imblearn.ensemble.BalancedRandomForestClassifier.html) and the [Easy Ensemble Classifier](https://imbalanced-learn.org/stable/references/generated/imblearn.ensemble.EasyEnsembleClassifier.html).
-Refer to the documentation for each of these to read about the models and see examples of the code.

-To begin:

-1. Read the data into a DataFrame using the provided starter code.

-2. Split the data into training and testing sets.

-3. Scale the training and testing data using the `StandardScaler` from `sklearn.preprocessing`.

-Then, complete the following steps for each model:

-1. Train the model using the quarterly data from LendingClub provided in the `Resources` folder.

-2. Calculate the balanced accuracy score from `sklearn.metrics`.

-3. Display the confusion matrix from `sklearn.metrics`.

-4. Generate a classification report using the `imbalanced_classification_report` from imbalanced learn.
+The [Balanced Random Forest Classifier](https://imbalanced-learn.org/stable/references/generated/imblearn.ensemble.BalancedRandomForestClassifier.html) and the [Easy Ensemble Classifier](https://imbalanced-learn.org/stable/references/generated/imblearn.ensemble.EasyEnsembleClassifier.html) models were used to predict loan risk.

+Each model calculated its `balanced accuracy score`, displayed its `confusion matrix` and generated its `imbalanced classification report`.
-5. For the balanced random forest classifier only, print the feature importance sorted in descending order (most important feature to least important) along with the feature score.
+The balanced random forest classifier also printed the feature importance sorted in descending order (most important feature to least important) along with the feature score.

-Use the above to answer the following questions:
+#### Results

 * Which model had the best balanced accuracy score?

+The Easy Ensemble Classifier model had a better balanced accuracy score than the Balanced Random Forest Classifier (0.931601605553446 > 0.733829270438737)

 * Which model had the best recall score?

+The Easy Ensemble Classifier model had a better average recall score than the Balanced Random Forest Classifier (0.9422842197035746 > 0.8426038942167975)

 * Which model had the best geometric mean score?

+The Easy Ensemble Classifier model had a better average geometric mean score than the Balanced Random Forest Classifier (0.9315388910882593 > 0.7255278609078841)

 * What are the top three features?

+According to the Balanced Random Forest Classifier, the top three features are: ['total_rec_prncp', 'last_pymnt_amnt', 'total_pymnt']

 - - -